spicysomtam/k3s-aws-cluster/README.md

 * traefik v1.7 shipped with k3s has a messy daemonset deployment (can't be deployed via a helm chart, although can now be done via traefik 2.x, but this functionality in the helm chart has just been released and traefik 2.x is not general availability/stable at this time).
 * ingress-nginx has a more stable feature set while traefik feature set is in flux and I can't guarentee it will change greatly (it has already broke my deployment once so why should I stick with it?)
 * ingress-nginx is unlikely to remove its existing functionality; traefik is less predictable.

+Its worth discussing Ingress controllers in general (including ingress-nginx):
+* Ingress controllers are meant to manage the whole ingress sequence; don't attempt to mix functionality of the cloud load balancer with the ingress controller!
+Typically examples include installing TLS certificates on the load balancer, which leads to all sorts of issues; the ingress controller is intended to manage TLS for you!
+* As mentioned in the first point: ingress manages TLS for you.
+There is some complexity here of managing certificate authority generated certs (eg Godaddy, Digicert, etc).
+To simplify this, you might want to install cert-manager, and then let cert-manager manage certs via Letsencrypt, etc. Letsencypt certs are free and cert-manager can manage the renewals of these.

 # Terraform